Ahmed-Al-Badri/ChatCord/README.md

 ## ChatCord

 > ChatCord is an application that uses React and websockets to enable real-time communication among users.
-Link to ChatCord Frontend Repo: https://github.com/Ahmed-Al-Badri/ChatCord
+[Link to ChatCord Frontend Repo](https://github.com/Ahmed-Al-Badri/ChatCord)

 ## Server

 > To run the server, execute the following command: node ./ChatCord.js.
 The server is configured to run on port 8081 by default, but you can change it to any address if necessary.
-Link to Server Repo: https://github.com/Ahmed-Al-Badri/ServerData
+[Link to Server Repo](https://github.com/Ahmed-Al-Badri/ServerData)

 ## Review Video

 > A video reviewing how to use the ChatCord app.
-(Video Link)[https://pdx.zoom.us/rec/share/lIOe1ojBm--GwPj9rKwMLR78NWXJRUHrvsuZi9vNwYcC7EpLJKOqKDAAhb55eYzU.hZzRO5EegtPE3KpE?startTime=1741649543000]
+[Video Link](https://pdx.zoom.us/rec/share/lIOe1ojBm--GwPj9rKwMLR78NWXJRUHrvsuZi9vNwYcC7EpLJKOqKDAAhb55eYzU.hZzRO5EegtPE3KpE?startTime=1741649543000)

 ## Setup